-PR manager accused of historic sex abuse of girl
+PR manager accused of historic sex abuse of girl loses name suppression

-An Auckland woman who has held senior communications roles with St Cuthbert's College and the New Zealand Film Commission can now be identified as the defendant in a historic child sex abuse case.
+An Auckland woman who has held senior communications roles with St Cuthbert's College and the New Zealand Film Commission can now be identified as the defendant in an historic child sex abuse case.

 Name suppression lapsed today for Jemma Taylor, five months after the 37-year-old was first called to appear at Auckland District Court concerning three allegations she did indecent acts on a girl who was under 12 years old in 2012.